Renaissance/Reformation/Enlightenment

 Websites:

-Find some preselected websites below, or limit your Google search by adding site:org or site: edu after your person’s name.
+Find some preselected websites below, or do a more careful search in Sweet Search by adding site:org or site: edu after your person’s name.

 To further investigate debate topics, check out the following websites: